 - Pneumoconiosis caused due to chlorogenic mineral dust (silicosis, anthracosilicosis, asbestosis) and silico-tuberculosis if silicosis is an essential factor in causing the resultant incapacity or death

 - Bronchopulmonary diseases caused by cotton, flax hemp, and sisal dust (Byssinosis)

 - Extrinsic allergic alveolitis, caused by the inhalation of organic dust

 - Acute Pulmonary Oedema of High Altitude

 KLMI Consultant had recently relocated its office to a new location.
-The new place had large bay areas, and the new wallpaper was placed, the area was painted, and new carpet was also laid.
-Now employees worked in cubicles.
-However, within a month of shifting, one of its employees, Rahul Sharma complained of skin allergy.
+Employees worked in cubicles.
+However, within a month of shifting, one of its employees-Rahul Sharma complained of skin allergy.

 At the new workplace, Rahul’s cubicle was situated in an interior with no windows.
-A photocopy machine was adjacent to his cubicle.
-Since his shifting, he was complaining of unpleasant odors, a feeling of excessive tiredness and mild irritation in eyes, nose, and throat.
-Also, some paint boxes were kept at the office which were still not removed.
+Also, his cubicle was adjacent to a photocopy machine Since his shift, he was complaining of unpleasant odors, a feeling of excessive tiredness, and mild irritation in the eyes, nose, and throat.
+Also, kept some paint boxes at the office.
 He complained about the increasing noise and distraction in the new workplace.

-KLMI consultant had covered all its employees under WC insurance policy.
-Considering Rahul’s case as an occupational disease case, the employer approached the workmen compensation insurance company for covering its legal liability and paid compensation to Rahul.
+KLMI consultant had covered all its employees under the WC insurance policy.
+Considering Rahul’s case as an occupational disease case, the employer approached the workmen’s compensation insurance company for covering its legal liability and paid compensation to Rahul.

 After scrutinizing all the documents submitted by Rahul, the insurer considered it as an occupational ailment and agreed to settle the claim.
 The insurer also covered medical expenses incurred by Rahul on his treatment.